TQZhang04/EPL-manager-analysis/README.md

 # New Manager Myth?

 ## Exploring the Effect of a Managerial Change on a Team's Performance in the Premier League
+Tianqi Zhang, Kabir Shergill, Erich Then, and Clark Yang

 ![Logo of the English Premier League](imgs/EPL-logo.webp "EPL LOGO")

 ### Project Description

 The overall purpose of this project was to determine whether teams in the EPL saw genuine bumps in performance in the short term after bringing in a new manager, a phenomenon known as the "new manager bounce".
 To do this, we looked at various match statistics and changes in manager for teams in the EPL since 2017.
 During the exploration phase, we primarily focused on teasing out how our match metrics were distributed, and how they changed over the time period (~2017 to 2022).
 At the end of this phase, we ultimately hit-up on the metrics that had the most positive and negative effects on the result of the game.
 In our final analysis, we checked if the first ten games of each newcomer exhibited an increase in performance as compared to their predecessor's entire term.
 Our results told us that only a very small proportion (~2%) of changes correlated with an increase in performance.
 Thus, we could not find substantial evidence in our dataset to support the claim that a change in manager causes a bump in short-term performance.
+***
 ### Setup

 ### Data Overview